wfjm/w11/doc/simh_diff_service-order.md

 The w11 implements the 11/70 service order.
-This is verified in a [tcode](../tools/tcode/README.md), the test is skipped when executed on SimH
+This is verified in a [tcode](../tools/tcode/README.md), the test is modified when executed on SimH
 (see [cpu_details.mac](../tools/tcode/cpu_details.mac) test A4.4 part 3).

 See also [traced `WAIT`](simh_diff_traced-wait.md).